IssamLaradji/MASAGA/README.md

 # MASAGA
 ## Description

 Official code for the paper ["MASAGA: A Linearly-Convergent Stochastic First-Order Method for Optimization on Manifolds"](http://www.ecmlpkdd2018.org/wp-content/uploads/2018/09/617.pdf).
+We obtained the projection definitions from ["manopt"](https://www.manopt.org/manifold_documentation_sphere.html).

 ## Requirements